robertdfrench/Cpp-Libraries/README.md

 Dependencies
 ------------

-The commands to install these dependencies are for Debian-derived systems.
+The commands to install these dependencies are for Debian-based systems.
 However, you should be able to get them using any ol' package manager.

 #### Boost: